web-platform-tests/wpt/docs/writing-tests/general-guidelines.md

 Various support files are available in in the directories named `/common/`, `/media/`, and `/css/support/`.
-Reusing existing resources is encouraged where possible, as is adding generally useful files to these common areas rather than to specific test suites.
+Reusing existing resources is encouraged where possible, as is adding generally-useful files to these common areas rather than to specific test suites.